 Large amount of customer data and insights needed

 Highly regulated market

 In reality, the regulatory laws that govern customer and pharmaceutical companies’ relationships have been stable for quite some time.
 Again, this means that they have been built-in to all the systems in the market today and are simple to implement.
-Additionally, other heavily regulated industries like the financial and banking sectors are benefiting from much lower costs of CRMs.
+In Addition, other heavily regulated industries such as the financial and banking sectors are benefiting from much lower costs of CRMs.
 This means that the highly regulated nature of life sciences is also not a very convincing argument to be made.
-The cost of content related to med-legal also cannot be a driving reason; that too can be templated and automated through systems to reduce cost.
-Many just have not made the leap of faith – a reflection of the speed of adaptation within this industry.
+The cost of content related to med-legal also cannot be a driving reason; this can also be templated and automated through systems to reduce cost.
+Many just have not made the leap of faith–a reflection of the speed of adaptation within this industry.

 If these common arguments fail to justify why biopharma companies are paying so much for CRMs, then what does?

 It’s clear by now that the features of life sciences commercial and medical CRMs do not justify the higher price tag that accompanies it.
 This becomes even more evident when looking at the disparity in costs offered in different markets.
 The price of the same solution seems to drop significantly in developing markets compared with its price in developed markets.
 This suggests that technology providers in this sector are willing to provide discounts in new markets and still remain profitable.
 So why are pharmaceutical companies willing to pay the higher price?